skyglass/angular-spring-security/README.md

 # Skyglass Security - client-side security module for AngularJS.

-* angular-spring-security is a demo project with protected urls, angular states, menu tabs and actions, based on Angular JS, Skyglass Security, Angular UI-Router, angular-permission, uiBreadcrumbs directive, Spring Boot, Spring Security, Spring REST, Spring Data JPA and HSQLDB
+* angular-spring-security is a demo project which shows how to authenticate users and protect urls, angular states, menu tabs and actions depending on user permissions.
+The projbect is based on Angular JS, Skyglass Security, Angular UI-Router, angular-permission, uiBreadcrumbs directive, Spring Boot, Spring Security, Spring REST, Spring Data JPA and HSQLDB

 #angular-spring-security installation